Welcome to today's edition of the Rush 24-7 podcast.

 But the guy's got an open investigation.

-It's time somebody at the Justice Department, the CIA needs to refer this case to Pat Fitzgerald and let him get going on this because this and the secret prisons leak and some of the other stories that have leaked to the New York Times, the Washington Post, those are serious national security leagues.
+It's time somebody at the Justice Department, the CIA, needs to refer this case to Pat Fitzgerald and let him get going on this because this and the secret prisons leak and some of the other stories that have leaked to the New York Times, the Washington Post, those are serious national security leaks.

 The Valerie Plame leak is romper room.

-You've seen that picture of Joe Wilson of Valerie Plame in Time Magazine.
+You've seen that picture of Joe Wilson and Valerie Plame in Time magazine?

 You haven't seen that?

-Oh, I will describe they're in the the man of the year person of the year issue.
+Oh, I will describe, they're in the man of the year, person of the year issue.

 They're people that made a difference or some such garbage.